dskut/threadpool/README.md

 without any system delay or contention.
 See http://en.wikipedia.org/wiki/Thread_pool_pattern for more detailed description of this pattern.

-It uses boost::lockfree::queue for tasks queue (therefore needs boost >= 1.54).
-Also uses some C++11 features like std::thread, auto and range-based loop.
+It uses C++11 features like std::thread, atomic, auto, range-based loop, etc.